caugustine2022/resume/README.md

 ##### *April 2021 - Present / Bear, DE*

 * Worked closely with subject matter experts and the client's team to understand requirements, establish priorities, and project scope, and manage expectations and project delivery.
-* Installed, configured, and administered the SonarQube for code quality check and generated reports for different projects; and as well integrated them into Jenkins.
-* Installed and configured Jenkins master and Jenkins slave nodes, built CI/CD pipeline, and managed the infrastructure as code using Ansible; created and implemented Ansible scripts to automatically update system components, saving 30% administrator's time; and integrated Nagios with PagerDuty and wrote Ansible playbook to automate the server's onboardings and the configurations.
+* Installed, configured, and administered the SonarQube for code quality check and generated reports for different projects; and as well integrated them into Jenkins.  * Installed and configured Jenkins master and Jenkins slave nodes, built CI/CD pipeline, and managed the infrastructure as code using Ansible; configured Ansible and Ansible Tower as configuration management tool, to automate repetitive tasks, quickly deploys critical applications, and proactively manages change, saving 30% administrator’s time.
+Then, integrated Nagios with PagerDuty and wrote Ansible playbook to automate the server’s onboardings and the configurations.
 * Monitored system activities like CPU, Memory, Disk, and Swap space usage to avoid any performance issues, ensuring the highest 24-hour/7-day week critical system availability.
 * Assisted in designing monitoring and alerting strategies that identify early symptoms that can be addressed before outages occur using monitoring tools like; Nagios, PagerDuty, and Splunk.
 * Assisted in defining the technical/solution architecture software development delivery and provided hands-on technical direction working with other developers to review code and resolve issues.